FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/object_protection_zos.md

 If the RACF return code is equal to zero, the Transfer CFT program lists the entry.

-<a href="../file_lists_zos" class="MCXref xref">Transfer CFT z/OS files</a> explains the commands controlled by the Transfer CFT programs.
+[Transfer CFT z/OS files](../file_lists_zos) explains the commands controlled by the Transfer CFT programs.

 <span id="Transfer"></span>